 Who Gets Ulcerative Colitis?

-Ulcerative colitis can be inherited.
-Up to 20% of people with inflammatory bowel disease have a first-degree relative (mother, father, brother, sister) with the disease.
+UC is most common in the U.S. and Northern Europe and in people of Jewish descent.
+The disease can be inherited.
+Up to 20% of people with inflammatory bowel disease have a first-degree relative (mother, father, brother, or sister) with the condition.

 How Is Ulcerative Colitis Diagnosed?